How to Change the Engine Oil on Your 3rd Gen Prius

 If your 3rd gen Prius is experiencing oil consumption, which usually starts to happen as early as the 100,000 mile mark, then you may need to change it out every 5,000 miles instead of 10,000 miles.
 If your Prius has reached the 75,000 mile mark, I would recommend to consider changing the oil every 5,000 miles as a preventative measure.

 The Toyota recommended motor oil weight and viscosity is 0W-20.
 At higher mileage, I started using Mobile 1 High Mileage 5W-30 synthetic motor oil created for vehicles with over 75,000 miles to mitigate oil consumption and promote engine seals.
+I got the idea from @Priiota on Instagram who was experiencing oil consumption issues.

 Living in Southern California where the weather is generally warm year round and scorching during the summer, the higher weight motor oil is not a concern for me and does not detrimentally affect the Prius’ engine or its overall fuel efficiency.
 I do switch to 0W-30 motor oil grade during the cooler winter months of November-March, however.